Traceable mixnets: Formal definitions

 \subsection{Soundness}

-The soundness definition (see Definition \ref{def:snd}) models that as long as input ciphertexts are well-formed, even when all the mix-servers are dishonest, the sets $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ output by $\querier$ in the $\btrin$ and $\btrout$ queries respectively must be ``correct,'' where the correctness of $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ is exactly as defined in the completeness experiment.
-We do allow the cheating mix-servers to force $\querier$ to abort but they should not be able to force an incorrect output.
-We consider only the case of well-formed input ciphertexts because the aim of $\btrin/\btrout$ queries is to establish whether the mix-servers acted dishonestly and soundness with respect to ill-formed inputs is not well-defined.
+The soundness definition (Definition \ref{def:snd}) models that as long as input ciphertexts are well-formed, even if all the mix-servers are dishonest, sets $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ output by $\querier$ in $\btrin$ and $\btrout$ respectively must be ``correct,'' where the correctness of $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ is exactly as defined in $\cmpl$.
+Thus, we do not allow the cheating mix-servers to force $\querier$ to produce incorrect output ($\querier$ may abort, though).
+We only consider well-formed input ciphertexts because ``correct'' processing of ill-formed inputs is undefined.
 Nevertheless, proofs of well-formedness of inputs are generally required for application-level correctness and these can be constructed by the senders at the time of uploading their ciphertexts.

-In more detail, the experiment (Figure \ref{exp-soundness}) begins with the key generation protocol where an adversary $\adv$ controlling all the mix-servers $(\mixer{k})_{k \in [m]}$ provides the mixnet public key $\mpk$ (line 1).
-We let $\adv$ supply the plaintexts but create ciphertexts from them honestly (lines 2-3), modelling that $\adv$ can supply plaintexts of its choice to cheat but the ciphertexts must be well-formed.
+The experiment (Figure \ref{exp-soundness}) begins with the key generation protocol where the adversary $\adv$ controlling all the mix-servers $(\mixer{k})_{k \in [m]}$ provides the mixnet public key $\mpk$ (line 1).
+We let $\adv$ supply the plaintexts but create ciphertexts from them honestly (lines 2-3), to model that $\adv$ can supply plaintexts of its choice to cheat but the ciphertexts must be well-formed.
 We then allow $\adv$ to run the $\mix$ protocol and produce the output list $\ve{v}'$ (line 4). $\adv$ then outputs index sets $I$ and $J$ on which it wants to break the subsequent $\btrin/\btrout$ queries (line 3).
-During the $\btrin/\btrout$ protocols, $\querier$ interacting with $(\mixer{k})_{k \in [m]}$ controlled by $\adv$ outputs $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ respectively (lines 6-7). $\adv$ wins if it supplies distinct plaintexts to each sender and outputs distinct entries after mixing, $\querier$ produces valid outputs $\vc{c}{I^*}, \vc{v}{J^*}'$ (does not abort) but at least one of them is incorrect.
+During these queries, $\querier$ outputs $\vc{c}{I^*}$ and $\vc{v}{J^*}'$ respectively (lines 6-7). $\adv$ wins if it supplies distinct entries and $\querier$ produces valid outputs $\vc{c}{I^*}, \vc{v}{J^*}'$ (does not abort) but at least one of them is incorrect (lines 8-10).